EILER calls on IT-BPO companies to respect and uphold employees’ rights and welfare.

-Touted by the government as the country’s “sunshine industry,” the business process outsourcing (BPO) is widely perceived as a boost to the country’s economic growth and employment.
-But little is reported about the bleak conditions of BPO employees.
+Touted by the government as the country’s “sunshine industry,” the Information Technology – Business Process Outsourcing (IT-BPO) is widely perceived as a boost to the country’s economic growth and employment.
+However, little is reported about the alarming labor conditions inside the workplaces.

-- Achieving regular status does not ensure security of tenure for BPO workers, companies can easily fire them based on dismal performance, absences, and violations.
+However, 34% of BPO employees are non-regular.
+That’s 1 out of 3 employees.
+Gaining regular employment status does not guarantee employees their security of tenure since companies can easily fire them based on alleged dismal performance, absences, and trumped-up violation charges.

-- According to the International Labor Organization (ILO), 4 out of 10 BPO employees in the Philippines suffer from occupational safety and health concerns such as sleep disorders, fatigue, eye strain, etc.
+According to the International Labour Organization (ILO), 4 out of 10 BPO employees in the Philippines suffer from occupational safety and health concerns such as sleep disorders, fatigue, eye strain, etc.

 Every employee shall have “the right to assert for the protection of their rights and the promotion of their welfare” (Sec.
 18 Art.
 II Phil.
 Constitution).
 These rights are granted to us by virtue of being employees, regardless of association with a union or not.

 EILER, with the support of People with a Mission, has published a small flyer informing BPO employees of their basic rights as part of the “Kaagapay” project.

 To view and download the Know Your Rights! flyer, please click here.